 For congressional offices, the declared maximum would be twelve consecutive years; with no more than three consecutive terms in the House or two consecutive terms in the Senate.
 Current members of Congress who have already reached the maximum would be eligible to serve one additional term of office.
+For legislative and congressional offices, terms would be considered as consecutive unless they are at least six years apart.

-Initiative 553 is a radical effort to reform politics which will do more harm than good.

-Today we can choose which officials to keep and which have been there too long.
+- Initiative 553 is a radical effort to reform politics which will do more harm than good. - Today we can choose which officials to keep and which have been there too long.
 553 would take that choice away.
-Between 1979 and 1989 we turned over B1% of our legislature.
+Between 1979 and 1989 we turned over 81% of our legislature.
 Almost a quarter were new in 1991.
 Washington voters are turning incumbents out now.
-This initiative is a solution to a problem that doesn't exist.

-If 553 passes, we will lose all of our Congressional delegation in 1994.
+This initiative is a solution to a problem that doesn't exist. - If 553 passes, we will lose all of our Congressional delegation in 1994.
 Speaker of the House Tom Foley and past giants such as Scoop Jackson, Dan Evans and Warren Magnuson have protected us against powerful east coast interests.
 How will newcomers have the clout to protect the electric rates and irrigation rights which underpin our economy?
 How can we prevent the closure of a Whidbey Island Naval Air Station and keep supertankers out of Puget Sound?
 Do we want offshore oil drilling?
-There's too much to lose.

-Without senior members, the Legislature will have less institutional memory, and the influence of professional lobbyists and appointed bureaucrats will increase.

-553 won't take big money out of campaigns.
+There's too much to lose. - Without senior members, the Legislature will have less institutional memory, and the influence of professional lobbyists and appointed bureaucrats will increase. - 553 won't take big money out of campaigns.
 And it will actually reduce competition.
-Why run against an incumbent when you can wait for an automatic open seat?

-If 553 passes, we'll lose good people with the bad.
-And will the new ones be better - or just know less?
+Why run against an incumbent when you can wait for an automatic open seat? - If 553 passes, we'll lose good people with the bad.
+And will the new ones be better or just know less?

 Term limitation is NOT a national movement.
-Only one state has done what initiative 553 would do.
+Only one state has done what Initiative 553 would do.
 Most people recognize that to send newcomers to Congress while other states don't would be to lose the power to protect the regional economy and natural resources.